davekinkead/philosophy/Defining the demos.md

 - that we should focus on rights rather than mere interests,
 - that rights are better respected by limiting the power of groups to infringe them, rather than by requiring them to include or enfranchise the rights-holders

-History: Carl sCohen(1971:41–54),JackLively(1975:10–12), Frederick G. Whelan (1983), Giovanni Sartori (1987: 21–5), and Robert A. Dahl (1989: 119–31, 1990: 45–51).
+History: Carl Cohen(1971:41–54),JackLively(1975:10–12), Frederick G. Whelan (1983), Giovanni Sartori (1987: 21–5), and Robert A. Dahl (1989: 119–31, 1990: 45–51).
 Abizadeh (2008) Arrhenius (2007) and Goodin (2007).

-"It is frequently claimed that (1) it is unjus- tifiable for one group to impose costs on outsiders unilaterally, so (2) those outsiders ought to be included in the decision-making process.
+"It is frequently claimed that (1) it is unjustifiable for one group to impose costs on outsiders unilaterally, so (2) those outsiders ought to be included in the decision-making process.
 I will argue that, while the first claim is true, the second does not follow and ought to be rejected." (p282)

 All Affected Principle: "I believe it is most charitably interpreted as the claim that all those whose interests are affected ought to be enfranchised." p283